Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.88 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 24th in baseball in home runs allowed (116 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (116 total, 1.3 per game).

-- In his last outing on Sunday against the Boston Red Sox, the righty tossed five innings, giving up two earned runs while surrendering five hits.
+- In his most recent outing on Wednesday against the Chicago White Sox, the righty went six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.